Linking Natural Disaster Aid Relief

 Date

-Global supply chains—a system that moves a product or service from supplier to customer—have their roots in the seventeenth-century Dutch East India Trading Company of ocean-going vessels transporting spices, silk, and sugarcane.
-Today Amandine Cognet (ITO master’s student) is offering a global supply-chain solution to a problem becoming increasingly common in our twenty-first-century world:natural disasters.
+Global supply chains—a system that moves a product or service from supplier to customer—are rooted in the seventeenth-century Dutch East India Trading Company of ocean-going vessels transporting spices, silk, and sugarcane.
+Today, Amandine Cognet (ITO master’s student) is offering a global supply-chain solution to a problem that is becoming increasingly common in our twenty-first-century world: natural disasters.

 Cognet’s essay “Humanitarian Logistics” details her plan for a dynamic and agile supply-chain network from the planning and preparedness stage to recipient satisfaction.
 Cognet was one of two students who were recently awarded the Chicago EDGE Future Leaders Experience Scholarship from the Chicago Roundtable of the Council of Supply Chain Management Professionals (CSCMP) for exemplary work in the field of supply chain management and logistics.
 The competition was open to students from colleges and universities throughout the Chicago area and central Illinois.

-According to Cognet, in a 2017 report from the Centre for Research on the Epidemiology of Disasters (2018), 335 natural disasters around the world affected more than 95.6 million people, killing an additional 9,697 and costing $335 billion U.S. dollars.
+According to Cognet, in a 2017 report from the Centre for Research on the Epidemiology of Disasters (2018), 335 natural disasters around the world affected more than 95.6 million people, killed an additional 9,697, and cost $335 billion U.S. dollars.

 As part of her scholarship prize, Cognet will be able to share her ideas and network with professionals in the field of supply chain management at the CSCMP Chicago annual seminar later this month.
 She also has an all-expenses paid trip to the CSCMP EDGE Supply Chain Conference & Exhibition in Anaheim, California, September 15–18, to look forward to attending.

-Click here to know more obout the Master of Industry Technology and Management.
+Click here to know more about the Master of Industry Technology and Management.